EuroGames at Copenhagen 2021 is going to be the most inclusive sporting event ever.

 Sports Leader Conference

-For the first time during EuroGames, on August 16-17 2021, we will host a conference for 200 sports leaders.
-The Sports Leader Conference has two key purposes: to empower LGBTI+ sports clubs in Europe and to foster more inclusivity in the athletic community.
+For the first time during EuroGames we will host a conference for 200 sports leaders.
+The Sports Leader Conference will take place Monday 16 and Tuesday 17 August 2021 and has two key purposes: to empower LGBTI+ sports clubs in Europe and to foster more inclusivity in the athletic community.
 The conference will include a mix of keynotes and panel debates, while smaller workshops will run in parallel and allow participants to delve into topics of relevance to them and the context in which they are located.

 The conference should give LGBTI+ clubs around Europe concrete tools to improve their day-to-day operations through better volunteer management and fundraising, while professional sports federations and mainstream clubs will be given concrete tools to break down the barriers that LGBTI+ athletes are currently facing.